 It's not easy making an outdoor plant happy indoors, especially in the winter.
-Days are short, indoor air is dry and there are no natural predators for houseplant insects.
-But it is possible to over-winter your tender tropicals.
-Here are 3 ways to do it and which plants fare best for each method.Continue to 2 of 4 below.
+Days are short, indoor air is dry, and there are no natural predators for houseplant insects.
+But it is possible to overwinter your tender tropical plants—here are three ways to do it and the plants that are best suited for each method.

-Storing Tropical Bulbs and Tubers
+Digging and Storing Tropical Bulbs and Tubers

-You can repot them a month or two before your last frost, to get a head start on the growing season, or save them to plant outside, as soon as the ground warms and no frost threatens.
+To get a head start on the next growing season, pot the bulbs indoors a month or two before the last frost (you can also plant them outdoors as soon as the ground warms and no frost threatens).
 This method takes up minimal space and most bulbs and tubers make it through the winter just fine.
-Since the bulbs will produce more offset bulbs, saving them year after year will also mean more bulbs each year, to plant or give away.Continue to 3 of 4 below.
+Because the bulbs will produce more offset bulbs, saving them year after year will also mean more bulbs each year to plant or give away.